stephanecharette/DarkHelp/readme.md

 DarkHelp also has [a very simple command-line tool](https://www.ccoderun.ca/darkhelp/api/Tool.html) that uses the DarkHelp C++ API so some of the functionality can be accessed directly from the command-line.
 This can be useful to run tests or for shell scripting.

-# What is DarkHelp Server?
+# What is the DarkHelp Server?

 DarkHelp Server is a command-line tool that loads a neural network once, and then keeps running in the background.
 It repeatedly applies the network to images or video frames and saves the results.